Stakeholders Urge Govt to De-risk Business Climate, Fund Young Innovators

 “You can’t expect to earn N1,000 and spend N500 immediately, and still expect to succeed in business.
 You need discipline.”

-Akobundu said, “We help shape the future of business through mentorship and guidance.
+Akobundu also told the participants, “We help shape the future of business through mentorship and guidance.
 Starting is hard, but staying focused, persistent, and goal-oriented is key.

 “Don’t be afraid to ask questions.
 That’s how you learn.
 If you remain resilient and courageous, you’ll overcome any challenge.”